Max Watters: Crawley Town

-After being released by Doncaster Rovers, Watters had trial spells with Maidstone United, Bromley and Dagenham & Redbridge before joining League Two club Crawley Town on trial after playing against them in a friendly for Maidstone United in September 2020.
-On 10 October 2020, he signed for Crawley Town on a one-year contract with the option of a further year.
-He scored on his Crawley debut on 13 October 2020 in an EFL Trophy tie against Arsenal U21s.
-He then scored twice on his league debut in a 4–0 victory over Morecambe four days later.
-After scoring 5 goals in 5 League Two games for Crawley in October 2020, he was nominated for the EFL League Two Player of the Month award for October, though it was awarded to Cambridge United striker Paul Mullin.
+Following his release by Doncaster, Watters had trials with Maidstone United, Bromley and Dagenham & Redbridge.
+He subsequently joined League Two club Crawley Town on trial after appearing against them for Maidstone in a September 2020 friendly.
+On 10 October, he signed for Crawley Town on a one-year contract with the option of a further year.
+He scored on his Crawley debut on 13 October in an EFL Trophy tie against Arsenal U21s.
+He then scored twice on his league debut in a 4–0 victory over Morecambe at the Broadfield Stadium four days later.
+After scoring five goals in five League Two games for Crawley in October 2020, he was nominated for the League Two Player of the Month award, though it was awarded to Cambridge United striker Paul Mullin.
 Crawley's signing of Watters was praised by former footballer Stephen Warnock (appearing on the EFL on Quest TV show) as a "terrific piece of recruitment".
-Having scored 6 league goals in December 2020, including a brace as a substitute against Mansfield Town and a hat-trick against Barrow, he was awarded the League Two Player of the Month award for December.
+Having scored six league goals in December 2020, including a brace as a substitute against Mansfield Town and a hat-trick against Barrow, he was awarded the League Two Player of the Month award for December.
+He dedicated the award to his teammates and the management of John Yems and Lee Bradbury.
+He subsequently trained with Swansea City the following month, whose bid for him was rejected by Crawley.
+He played his last game for Crawley in the FA Cup as they defeated Premier League side Leeds United 3–0 in a televised game and was labelled as "the most valuable striker in England" by technical director Erdem Konyar.
+He scored 16 goals in 19 games in the first half of the 2020–21 campaign.